ome/omeroweb-install/docs/omeroweb-upgrade.rst

 ^^^^^^^^^^^^^^^^^^^

-Before starting the upgrade, please ensure that you have reviewed and satisfied all the :doc:`system requirements <system-requirements>` with :doc:`correct versions <version-requirements>` for installation.
+Before starting the upgrade, please ensure that you have reviewed and satisfied all the :omerodoc:`system requirements <sysadmins/system-requirements>` with :omerodoc:`correct versions <sysadmins/version-requirements>` for installation.

 Upgrade
 ^^^^^^^